Can Large Language Models Reason About Complex Execution Paths? An Empirical Study on Python: Conclusion

 \subsection{RQ1: Results on Test Case Generation}

 Table~\ref{tab:path2test} reports the results of test case generation on competition-level programs.
 Under our highly challenging setting—where the average execution path exceeds 100 branches—state-of-the-art LLMs still achieve path accuracies above 60\%.
 The path accuracy varies drastically across different LLMs: small non-reasoning LLMs (e.g., Gemma3-12B and GPT-4.1-nano) have accuracies below 15\%, whereas the best-performing model, o4-mini, achieves 65.6\%.
 Notably, LRMs consistently outperform non-reasoning LLMs, as none of the non-reasoning models surpass any of the five LRMs in our evaluation.
-The only coding LLM, Qwen3-coder, does not achieve high performances on all accuracy metrics: its accuracies fall short of Qwen3-235B, despite Qwen3-coder having a much larger parameter size (480B).
+The only coding LLM, Qwen3-coder, does not achieve high performances on all accuracy metrics: its accuracies fall short of Qwen3-235B (its path accuracy is even lower than Qwen3-30b), despite Qwen3-coder having a much larger parameter size (480B).
 This finding indicates that while post-training on code corpora enhances LLMs’ capabilities in code generation, it does not necessarily improve their ability to reason about program execution paths.

 As for node accuracy, the variance across models is smaller than that observed for path accuracy.
 For weaker LLMs, their node accuracies are generally higher than path accuracy, indicating that although these models lack the capability to consistently perform correct reasoning over complete execution paths, they are still able to partially capture the constraints of long paths.
 In contrast, strong LRMs exhibit the opposite trend: their node accuracies are often lower.
 This suggests that while these models tend to perform well on shorter paths, their errors on extremely long paths with a large number of nodes can negatively impact overall node accuracies.